 Please book guests in via Housekeeping.
-Details of charges are available on the Finance notice board in the Ash Centre.
 College guest rates, rather than student guest rates, will apply outside term time.
 All visitors and guests must obtain a name badge from Reception and wear it while in the College.
-Please e-mail reception@allnations.ac.uk_prior to the visit, with the names of planned guests so reception can prepare a name badge.
+Please e-mail reception@allnations.ac.uk prior to the visit, with the names of planned guests so reception can prepare a name badge.
 Payment should be made at the time of booking.